ultimate271/notes/tolkien/akallabeth.md

 Armenelos; Nimloth it was named, and flowered in the evening, and the shadows of night it filled with its fragrance.

+## The noontimes of Númenor, where the people begin to seek the deathless lands

 ### Of the travelings of the Numenorians in that time
 Thus it was that because of the Ban of the Valar the voyages of the Dúnedain in those days went ever eastward and not westward, from the darkness of the North